-You have two choices now that you have decided to make your own clothes – either make your own patterns with the help of tutorials in this site or buy commercial patterns.
-Both are good but making paper patterns is a little bit more adventurous than getting ready made pattern.
+You have two choices now that you have decided to make your own clothes – either make your own patterns with the help of tutorials in this site or buy commercial sewing patterns.
+Both are good but making paper patterns is a little bit more adventurous than getting ready made patterns.
 Read on if you are up to it.

 I never get to the cash counter of a retail shop or look at a fashion magazine without thinking that I could make that myself.
 After learning to sew your own clothes, before long you will be doing it yourself.

 Not that sewing is very inexpensive; It costs money to buy fabric and the factory made general sized clothing are sometimes very inexpensive.
 They don’t last long which is another matter.
 Think of yourself as a designer and you will be wearing good quality clothes which will last a very very long time.

 If you have been buying clothes off the shelf till now but now you feel you should make your own clothes – you are at the right place.
 You can now own clothes which are more fitting and more comfortable and can wear it with a pride of having made it yourself.
 Not to mention the kind of pleasure you get when you make something yourself.